sameerbhoir529/sameerbhoir529/README.md

 <!-- About me -->
 <img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 35>&nbsp;***About me***

-I am a **Computer Application** student, Recently Graduate with Bachelor degree in Computer Application, with 6 months experience as a *Full Stack Java Developer*, both in back-end and front-end.
+I am a **Computer Application** student, Recently Graduate with Bachelor degree in Computer Application, with 6 months internship as a *Full Stack Java Developer*, both in back-end and front-end.
 I have experience as a software developer in the *Perfect IT Solution*, and my goal is to strengthen my development skills and explore new technologies.
 I love to learn and build something new, creative and fun.
 - 📚 I’m currently learning ...
   - *Angular*
   - *Constraint Programming + System Design*